frialey63/cag-mnemonic-code/README.md

 The interpretation process performed by the Interpreter class utilises reflection to lookup the instruction corresponding to a stored order.
 Instructions are mechanised through a common Executable interface which defines an "execute" operation.
 A significant focus of the development effort was to accurately reproduce the I/O instructions in group 5 albeit with Java devices and files.
-Also, the error checking as described for the original Elliot implementation has been reproduced just with the inclusion of a full description in the error report.
+Also, the error checking as described for the original Elliot implementation has been faithfully reproduced just with the addition of a full description in the error report.

 A Java 8 JDK was used to implement the software and it was developed using the Eclipse 2020 IDE in conjunction with the Maven 3.6.3 build system.
-JUnit test coverage is ~90%, a custom Checkstyle ruleset (derived from Sun) has been imposed and static code analysis has been applied with FindBugs (default settings).
+JUnit test coverage is 90%, a custom Checkstyle ruleset (derived from Sun) has been imposed and static code analysis has been applied with FindBugs (default settings).
 The repo includes the Eclipse project files and when imported as a Maven project it will build automatically and launchers are provided to run the JUnit tests and one example program.
 Of course it is also possible to build the software without Eclipse by means of the usual Maven incantations.